 To the extent that SAMG LLC or any other of our affiliates is a "fiduciary" under ERISA with respect to benefit plan clients, it is subject to ERISA and to regulations promulgated thereunder.
-Among other things, ERISA and applicable provisions of the Internal Revenue Code impose certain duties on persons who are fiduciaries under ERISA, prohibit certain transactions involving benefit plan clients and provide monetary penalties for violations of these prohibitions.
+Among other things, ERISA and applicable provisions of the Internal Revenue Code of 1986, as amended, referred to as the Internal Revenue Code, impose certain duties on persons who are fiduciaries under ERISA, prohibit certain transactions involving benefit plan clients and provide monetary penalties and taxes for violations of these prohibitions.
 Our failure to comply with these requirements could have a material adverse effect on our business.